Federated Unlearning: How to Efficiently Erase a Client in FL?: Abstract

 \section{Abstract}

-With privacy legislation empowering users with the right to be forgotten, it has become essential to make a model forget about some of its training data.
-We explore the problem of removing any client's contribution in federated learning (FL).
-During FL rounds, each client performs local training to learn a model that minimizes the empirical loss on their private data.
-We propose to perform unlearning at the client (to be erased) by reversing the learning process, i.e., training a model to \emph{maximize} the local empirical loss.
-In particular, we formulate the unlearning problem as a constrained maximization problem by restricting to an $\ell_2$-norm ball around a suitably chosen reference model to help retain some knowledge learnt from the other clients' data.
-This allows the client to use projected gradient descent to perform unlearning.
-The method does neither requires global access to the data used for training nor the history of the parameter updates to be stored by the aggregator (server) or any of the clients.
-Experiments on the MNIST dataset show that the proposed unlearning method is efficient and effective.
+With privacy legislation empowering the users with the right to be forgotten, it has become essential to make a model amenable for forgetting some of its training data.
+However, existing unlearning methods in the machine learning context can not be directly applied in the context of distributed settings like federated learning due to the differences in learning protocol and the presence of multiple actors.
+In this paper, we tackle the problem of federated unlearning for the case of \emph{erasing a client} by removing the influence of their entire local data from the trained global model.
+To erase a client, we propose to first perform \emph{local unlearning} at the client to be erased, and then use the locally unlearned model as the initialization to run very few rounds of federated learning between the server and the remaining clients to obtain the unlearned \emph{global} model.
+We empirically evaluate our unlearning method by employing multiple performance measures on three datasets, and demonstrate that our unlearning method achieves comparable performance as the \emph{gold standard} unlearning method of federated retraining from scratch, while being significantly efficient.
+Unlike prior works, our unlearning method neither requires global access to the data used for training nor the history of the parameter updates to be stored by the server or any of the clients.